 Yes, yes you should.
-But be aware, goats are not beginner livestock.
+That’s the whole post!
+I wish it were that simple, but it’s not.
+Goats are not beginner livestock.
 They actively try to kill themselves and will test your fences and patience.
 But they are by far my favorite livestock.
 Their antics, sweetness and desire to be around you, make them great pets.
-So I think you should get goats.
+So should you get a goat?

-Before you go out and get a goat, I think there are some very important things you need to consider.
-Do you have the space?
+Before you go out and get a goat, check out my eBook, Goat Crash Course: Goat 101.
+There is a ton of valuable information in there because I think there are some very important things you need to consider.
+Like do you have the space?
 Are you going to milk?
 What is your predator load?
 Are you willing to put in the time to educate yourself?

 Let’s start with space.
 It is recommended that you have approximately 30 to 60 SQ Ft of space per goat of pasture.
 I disagree on both of those points.
 One, goats don’t need pasture, they need browse.
 That is, they need to have access to weeds, grass, trees, etc. Putting goats on grass only will end up giving you problems with worms, too rich of grass, and similar issues.